 5. Amaryllis

-If you are beginners but love flowering bulbs and trumpet-like flowers, amaryllis is the perfect choice for you.
-Easiest to grow among the bulbs, yet exhibiting stunning flowers, amaryllis becomes a widely popular indoor plant.
+If you are a beginner but love flowering bulbs and trumpet-like flowers, amaryllis is the perfect choice for you.
+Easiest to grow among the bulbs, yet exhibiting stunning flowers, amaryllis has become a widely popular indoor plant.

 To ease the planting process, don’t use the garden soil.
 Buy the nutritious potting mixture instead.
 Amaryllis is a sun lover – it requires at least 6 hours of sunlight to produce big flowers.
 Water regularly, but do not wet the bulb part above the soil.
 After the first blooming, make sure to cut off the faded flowers and cut sagged stems to the top of the bulb.
 Then you can bring your bulb to a dark place and let it rest in 6-8 weeks to get it prepared for the next flowering.